You will enjoy a burst of tropical flavor in every bite of these Mango Coconut Popsicles!

 Freeze until solid.
 The time it takes to freeze will vary on the size molds you use and the temperature of your freezer.
 Mine took 1-2 hours.

-Cut the mango into chunks.
-Use a mango cutter to make it easier!
+- Cut the mango into chunks.
+Use a mango cutter to make it easier, if needed.

-Puree the mango in a blender until smooth.
+- Puree the mango in a blender until smooth.
 Taste and adjust the flavor, if necessary.
-Adding honey will make it sweeter.
+Adding a small amount of honey will make it sweeter.
 Use lime juice to balance the flavor if your mango is overly ripe.